 In this article, we are going to explain everything there is to know about North Dakota’s emotional support animal laws, the difference between ESAs and service animals, and how you can get an emotional support animal.

-What Is an Emotional Support Animal (ESA)?
+What Is an Emotional Support Animal (ESA) in North Dakota?

 An emotional support animal letter is a document that all ESA owners need for their pet’s status to be considered legally valid.
 The letter should only be obtained from a licensed healthcare professional in North Dakota.
 It usually contains details about your mental health condition, the doctor, and your pet.

-To get an ESA letter, you have to book an appointment with your doctor or a mental healthcare professional and tell them about your condition in detail.
+To get an ESA letter, you must book an appointment with your doctor or a mental healthcare professional and tell them about your condition in detail.
 You don’t have to take your pet with you, but you have to be honest about how it helps you get through the day.
-Your provider will carefully evaluate your mental health and your pet’s role in getting you the emotional support you need.

 This whole process shouldn’t take too much time, but you may have to see your provider multiple times before they can assess your condition thoroughly and give you the ESA letter.
 You may have to continue seeing them even after you’ve received the letter.